tonimelisma/mail/ARCHITECTURE.md

 * **UI Layer (:mail module, formerly :app):** Responsible for presenting data to the user.
 Interacts exclusively with the local database via ViewModels and Use Cases.
 Handles user interactions like pull-to-refresh.
-Contains `SettingsScreen.kt` for user preferences including cache size.
+Contains `SettingsScreen.kt` for user preferences including cache size and download preferences (bodies/attachments).
+ViewModels like `MessageDetailViewModel` and `ThreadDetailViewModel` utilize `NetworkMonitor` for observing network state, including Wi-Fi connectivity.
 * **Domain Layer (:domain module):** Contains discrete business logic in the form of Use Cases.
 * **Data Layer (:data module):** Implements repository interfaces.
-Its primary role is to act as a **synchronizer** between network data sources (APIs) and the local database, managing data fetching, caching (initial sync, delta sync), action queuing, and local search.
-Orchestrated by a `SyncEngine`.
-Includes `UserPreferencesRepository` for managing user settings like cache limits, and workers like `MessageBodyDownloadWorker` (calculates body size) and `CacheCleanupWorker` (uses preferences and accurate sizing).
+Its primary role is to act as a **synchronizer** between network data sources (APIs) and the local database, managing data fetching, caching (initial sync, delta sync, respecting user download preferences for bodies/attachments), action queuing, and local search.
+Orchestrated by a
+  `SyncEngine`.
+Includes `UserPreferencesRepository` for managing user settings like cache limits and download preferences, and workers like `MessageBodyDownloadWorker` (calculates body size, respects preferences) and `AttachmentDownloadWorker` (respects preferences), and `CacheCleanupWorker` (uses preferences and accurate sizing).
 * **Database Layer (:core-db module):** Defines the Room database schema, entities (with sync metadata like SyncStatus, lastSuccessfulSyncTimestamp, lastAccessedTimestamp, `MessageBodyEntity.sizeInBytes`, and FTS capabilities), and Data Access Objects (DAOs).
 Current DB version is 15.
 * **Backend/Provider Layer (:backend-google, :backend-microsoft modules):** Handles all provider-specific API communication, including support for delta queries.
-* **Contracts Layer (:core-data module):** Defines interfaces and data models for the application, including `CacheSizePreference` enum.
+* **Contracts Layer (:core-data module):** Defines interfaces and data models for the application, including `CacheSizePreference` and `DownloadPreference` enums.

 ### **2.2.
 Offline-First and Single Source of Truth**